-13. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

-During the years ended December 31, 2015, 2014 and 2013, the Company provided less than \$0.1 million, less than \$0.1 million and \$0.1 million, respectively, of aviation services to SEACOR under flight charter arrangements.
+During each of the years ended December 31, 2015 and 2014, the Company provided less than \$0.1 million of aviation services to SEACOR under flight charter arrangements.
 Such amounts are recorded in operating revenues on the consolidated statements of operations.
+The Company did not provide any such services to SEACOR during the year ended December 31, 2016.